fsprojects/Paket/docs/content/faq.md

 If your *project is an application* you should always commit the [`paket.lock` file](lock-file.html).

 If your *project is a library* then you probably want to commit it as well.
-There are rare cases where you always want to test you lib against the latest version of your dependencies, but we recommend to set up a second CI build instead.
+There are rare cases where you always want to test your lib against the latest version of your dependencies, but we recommend to set up a second CI build instead.
 This new build should be run regularly (maybe once a day) and execute [`paket update`](paket-update.html) at the beginning.
 This will ensure that you get notified whenever a dependency update breaks your library.